Learn to Speak Persian: Your Complete Guide to the Farsi Language

 Shared Vocabulary In Persian

-It’s true that there’s not a lot of crossover between Persian and European languages.
-But that’s not always the case, in part thanks to the fact that Persian is an Indo-European language.
-Consider the following phrase:
+It's true that there's not a lot of crossover between Persian and European languages.
+But that’s not always the case, in part thanks to the fact that Persian is an _Indo-European _language.
+Look at the following phrase:

 “My name’s Tom – what’s your name?”

-Which bears the most resemblance to English?
-Well… Persian.
+Guess what… Persian bears the most resemblance to English.

 There are plenty of examples like this.
-Take the first person singular form of ‘to be’ – as in “I am” – which is identical to English.
+Take the first person singular form of ‘to be’, as in “I am”.
+The Persian way is identical to English: ام / am – “am”

 The -am part also means ‘my’.